danielbodnar/awesome-stars/BY-LANG.md

 ## Swift

+- [cirruslabs/tart](https://github.com/cirruslabs/tart) - macOS and Linux VMs on Apple Silicon to use in CI and other automations
 - [pointfreeco/swift-composable-architecture](https://github.com/pointfreeco/swift-composable-architecture) - A library for building applications in a consistent and understandable way, with composition, testing, and ergonomics in mind.
 - [yonaskolb/Genesis](https://github.com/yonaskolb/Genesis) - Templating, scaffolding and generation tool
 - [home-assistant/Iconic](https://github.com/home-assistant/Iconic) - :art: Auto-generated icon font library for iOS, watchOS and tvOS